 - Our main telephone contact centre is open.
 Demand is higher than normal, so you may need to wait for a long time for us to answer your call.
 How to contact us if you can't do it online.

 NHS staff, social care staff, charities and volunteer groups

 - All NHS staff, social care staff, charities and volunteer groups can still apply for a free permit.
-This will finish on 31 August 2021 at Bristol Street car park and on 21 June 2021 in all other surface level car parks and on-street pay and display parking bays.
 Read our full update about critical care permits.